 Lightly toast your bread slices.
 Spread vegan mayo onto the bread, topped with some hot sauce if desired.
 Add about two slices of tofu bacon, two pieces of lettuce, a slice of fresh red tomato, and two of the vegan fried green tomatoes to each sandwich.
 Enjoy right away.

-GLUTEN-FREE: For making these vegan fried green tomato sammies gluten-free, I prefer Kikkoman gluten-free panko-style bread crumbs; Bob's Red Mill 1:1 Gluten-free Baking Blend; and Little Northern Bakehouse sandwich bread.
+GLUTEN-FREE: For making these vegan fried green tomato sammies gluten-free, I prefer Kikkoman gluten-free panko-style bread crumbs; King Arthur Flour All-Purpose gluten-free blend (with 1/2 tsp xanthan gum per cup added); and Little Northern Bakehouse sandwich bread.
+I formerly recommended Bob's Red Mill 1:1 Gluten-Free Flour, but I no longer do since they reformulated it.

 NUTRITION: Nutrition facts include 10% of the oil, but none of the sandwich toppings except for whole grain bread slices.